 If the shoulder portion of a passenger belt is pulled out all the way, the child restraint locking feature may be engaged.
 If this happens, let the belt go back all the way and start again.

-For the driver and front outboard passenger belts, if the webbing locks in the latch plate before it reaches the buckle, tilt the latch plate to flat to unlock.
+If the webbing locks in the latch plate before it reaches the buckle, tilt the latch plate flat to unlock

 3. Push the latch plate into the buckle until it clicks.